debase-v87/YIPS/YIPS/dip-1.md

 Proposal to compose Stabilizer-pool 1 (SP1) with the Debaseonomics protocol, which will stabilize DEBASE to target during positive rebase cycles.

 ## Abstract
-SP1 will use a randomized threshold of positive rebases, to inflate part of the supply to the LPs and stabilize the price of Debase during positive rebase cycles.
+SP1 will use a randomized threshold of positive rebases, to inflate part of the supply to the LPs and stabilize the price of DEBASE during positive rebase cycles.

 ## Motivation
 DEBASE is supposed to stabilize towards the target range.
 In line with the vision of Debaseonomics to use stabilizer-pools to stabilize DEBASE price, SP1 will do so in expansion cycles (periods of high number of positive rebases, consecutive or otherwise).